Check out my custom vibration dampener

 Ball mowers are the most efficient way to pick up large quantities of tennis balls.
 If you’re an instructor or have a court at home, it may be worth considering one to reduce pickup time for more efficient lessons or time on the court – especially private lessons.

-The Tomohopper offers a unique design that works great for picking up balls, but it also works as a basket.
-After you’ve collected balls, you can raise the hopper so that it’s a sufficient height for feeding.
+The Tomohopper offers a unique design that works great for picking up balls.
+However, it also functions as a basket.
+After you’ve collected balls, you can raise the hopper to a sufficient height for feeding.

-Perhaps one of the best features about the Tomohopper is how compact it collapses for travel to stick in a trunk.
+Perhaps one of the best features of the Tomohopper is how compact it collapses for travel to stick in a trunk.

 OnCourt OffCourt Multimower – 300

-With a higher overall capacity of 300 balls and the mower’s ability to pick up a variety of different size tennis balls, the Tennis Multimower is worth checking out and one of the best on the market.
+With a higher overall capacity of 300 balls and the mower’s ability to pick up a variety of different-size tennis balls, the Tennis Multimower is worth checking out and is one of the best on the market.

-Like the Tomohopper, it incredibly efficient for picking up tennis balls, and it has two baskets – one for collecting balls and another for feeding.
+Like the Tomohopper, it’s incredibly efficient at picking up tennis balls.
+It has two baskets – one for collecting balls and another for feeding them.

-It’s not as compact for transportation, but it does easily collapse by removing the vertical handles, so if your car has enough space, it can work well on the go too.
+It’s not as compact for transportation but easily collapses by removing the vertical handles, so if your car has enough space, it can work well on the go, too.

 Pop-It – 1 Ball

 Finally, the Pop-It ball pickup accessory is a useful tennis accessory for picking up individual balls while playing.
 It’s not intended for efficiently picking up many tennis balls.
-Instead, its design is perfect for picking up a single ball while you’re playing rather than having to bend over.
+Instead, its design is perfect for picking up a single ball while playing rather than bending over.

-It stays on the racquet at all times, so you may need to get used to that, particularly if you’re an adult.
-However, if you struggle with back pain or have difficulty bending over, it might be a solution worth considering.
+It always stays on the racquet, so you may need to get used to that, particularly if you’re an adult.
+However, it might be a solution worth considering if you struggle with back pain or have difficulty bending over.

 For kids, it’s a fun way to help the instructor or a parent pick up balls.

-The Pop-It comes in two colors, black for adults and green for kids.
-Some players struggle to keep the accessory in place on their racquet, so you may need to build up your racquet’s handle with an extra overgrip to get it to fit correctly.
+The Pop-It comes in two colors: black for adults and green for kids.
+Some players struggle to keep the accessory in place on their racquet, so you may need to build up your racquet’s handle with an extra overgrip to fit correctly.

 Wrapping Up